Newsletters

 Ways to prevent tech neck

 When treating tech neck, there are two main aspects of treatment to prioritize.
 The first is performing the right types of stretches and exercises to help improve your neck’s flexibility and strength.
-The second is to improve your posture using your computer or mobile device.
+The second is to improve your posture when using your computer or mobile device.
 Some quick adjustments you can make to help ease your tech neck include:

 Frequent breaks